Horovod: Multi-GPU and multi-node data parallelism

 The validation step executed after each epoch, or after a set number of learning iterations, can be distributed on all the GPUs involved in the model learning.
 When data parallelism is used and the validation dataset is large, distributed validation on the GPUs seems to be the most efficient and the fastest solution.

-The goal of distributed validation is to calculate the metrics (loss, accuracy, etc) per batch and per GPU, and then to weight and average them out for the entire validation dataset.
+Here, the goal of distributed validation is to calculate the metrics (loss, accuracy, etc) per batch and per GPU, and then to weight and average them out for the entire validation dataset.

 For this, it is necessary to: